KhateebAhmad/docApp/README.md

-import sql data from sql files and also files from sql_dump.
+import sql data from travels.sql files and also files from sql_dump folder and Dump20170525_new.sql also